notifyio/iOS-SDK/README.md

 To aid you in optimising your push opt-in workflow, we provide a simple method of getting the user’s current permission state.

 This method will return one of the following states.
-* Default - The application has not yet requested push permissions.
+* `Default` The application has not yet requested push permissions.
-* Enabled - The user has enabled push notification for the application.
+* `Enabled` The user has enabled push notification for the application.
-* Disabled - The user has disabled push notification for the application.
+* `Disabled` The user has disabled push notification for the application.

 Swift
 ```swift